Richard Newman (actor)

-Richard Newman (born November 2) is an American actor who is notable for his numerous voice roles in Transformers.
+Richard Newman (born November 2) is an American-born voice, film and television actor based in Canada.

 Career

 Newman started his voice-over career in 1990 with Dragon Warrior.
 He has also had roles in Dragon Ball Z, RoboCop: Alpha Commando, Sherlock Holmes in the 22nd Century, and Spider-Man Unlimited as well as InuYasha, Oban Star Racers, MegaMan NT Warrior, and Bucky O'Hare and the Toad Wars.
 He is perhaps best known for his portrayals of Rhinox in Beast Wars: Transformers (Beasties in Canada) and M. Bison in the Street Fighter cartoon series.
 Newman also provided arch-villain Phaeton's voice in the animated television series Exosquad.
 Among his most recent roles are Bear Hugger (a Canadian boxer) in Punch-Out!!, and Cranky Doodle Donkey in My Little Pony: Friendship is Magic.